Baháʼí Faith: Universal House of Justice

 Since 1963, the Universal House of Justice has been the elected head of the Baháʼí Faith.
 The general functions of this body are defined through the writings of Baháʼu'lláh and clarified in the writings of Abdu'l-Bahá and Shoghi Effendi.
 These functions include teaching and education, implementing Baháʼí laws, addressing social issues, and caring for the weak and the poor.

-Starting with the Nine Year Plan that began in 1964, the Universal House of Justice has directed the work of the Baháʼí community through a series of multi-year international plans.
-The Baháʼí leadership sought to continue the expansion of the religion but also to "consolidate" new members, meaning increase their knowledge of the Baháʼí teachings.
+Starting with the Nine-Year Plan that began in 1964, the Universal House of Justice has directed the work of the Baháʼí community through a series of multi-year international plans.
+The Baháʼí leadership sought to continue the expansion of the religion but also to "consolidate" new members, meaning to increase their knowledge of the Baháʼí teachings.
 In this vein, in the 1970s, the Ruhi Institute was founded by Baháʼís in Colombia to offer short courses on Baháʼí beliefs, ranging in length from a weekend to nine days.
-The associated Ruhi Foundation, whose purpose was to systematically "consolidate" new Baháʼís, was registered in 1992, and since the late 1990s the courses of the Ruhi Institute have been the dominant way of teaching the Baháʼí Faith around the world.
-By 2013 there were over 300 Baháʼí training institutes around the world and 100,000 people participating in courses.
+The associated Ruhi Foundation, whose purpose was to systematically "consolidate" new Baháʼís, was registered in 1992, and since the late 1990s, the courses of the Ruhi Institute have been the dominant way of deepening in the Baháʼí Faith around the world.
+By 2013, there were over 300 Baháʼí training institutes around the world and 100,000 people participating in courses.
 The courses of the Ruhi Institute train communities to self-organize classes for the spiritual education of children and youth, among other activities.
 Additional lines of action the Universal House of Justice has encouraged for the contemporary Baháʼí community include social action and participation in the prevalent discourses of society.

 Annually, on 21 April, the Universal House of Justice sends a 'Ridván' message to the worldwide Baháʼí community, that updates Baháʼís on current developments and provides further guidance for the year to come.
 (Note: All Ridván messages can be found at Bahai.org.)

 At local, regional, and national levels, Baháʼís elect members to nine-person Spiritual Assemblies, which run the affairs of the religion.
-There are also appointed individuals working at various levels, including locally and internationally, which perform the function of propagating the teachings and protecting the community.
-The latter do not serve as clergy, which the Baháʼí Faith does not have.
+There are also appointed individuals working at various levels, including locally and internationally, who perform the function of propagating the teachings and protecting the community.
+The latter do not serve as clergy, as the Baháʼí Faith does not have clergy.
 The Universal House of Justice remains the supreme governing body of the Baháʼí Faith, and its 9 members are elected every five years by the members of all National Spiritual Assemblies.
-Any male Baháʼí, 18 years or older, is eligible to be elected to the Universal House of Justice; all other positions are open to male and female Baháʼís.
+Any male Baháʼí, 21 years or older, is eligible to be elected to the Universal House of Justice; all other positions are open to male and female Baháʼís.